IoTnet Pilot

 Wireless connection of low-power sensors and other IoT devices

-With this pilot service, you can make use of a controlled and reliable IoT network, specifically designed for connecting wireless low-power sensors and other IoT devices.
+With this pilot service you can make use of a controlled and reliable IoT network, specifically designed for connecting wireless low-power sensors and other IoT devices, based on LoRaWAN: Long Range Wide Area Network.
 This allows users to get started quickly and easily at all times, while ensuring that the data remains within our own controlled SURF network.

 Studente zit op de grond en is met een robot aan het werk